ctreffe/alfred-public/README.md

 **Alfred** - A library for rapid experiment development.

-This is the public online plattform and bug tracker for alfred.
-This plattform is for developers and testers only.
+This is the public online plattform and bug tracker for alfred, for developers and testers only.

 Get the source code from Zenodo: https://doi.org/10.5281/zenodo.1437220